Thanks to David de Botton, Sam Fletcher, Craig Kaston, and Jim Rotramel among others, I've continued to acquire more information about the airplane.

 I've updated this post occasionally, but also created a number of other posts on the F-111B.
 For a list see http://tailspintopics.blogspot.com/2015/03/the-complete-f-111b.html

 Only seven F-111Bs flew.
 There were three different configurations, not counting paint schemes and detail differences: the first three, the middle two, and the final two.
 The first five had the short nose and translating cowl inlet; the final two the long nose and a blow-in door inlet.
 In 1/72 scale, the Hasegawa F-111C has the requisite long wing, translating cowl inlet, and boat tail for the fifth F-111B, which was used for the carrier landing trials.
 In 1/48, the Academy-Minicraft F-111C is the equivalent.
 All that's needed is the nose and decals.
 (Forget about the Revell kit for just the nose: the F-111B nose is one of the few inaccurate parts in that kit.)
-At least one aftermarket nose has been available in each scale in the past but these are out of production and hard to find, with the exception of a 1/48 nose by Custom Aeronautical Minatures that is available from John's Models.
+At least one aftermarket nose has been available in each scale in the past but these are out of production and hard to find, e.g. the 1/48th nose by Custom Aeronautical Miniatures, except for the 1/144 OzMods Models conversion (see Here).

 Microscale Decal Sheet No. 72-132 provided markings for BuNo 151972, including the Phoenix Missile System logo.
 See http://modelingmadness.com/scotts/decals/super/72/ss72132.htm.
 It's long out of production but you might be able to find it on eBay.